JosuaKrause/redipy/README.md

   to convert bytes into strings via `...decode("utf-8")` (there are various helper functions for this in `redipy.util`).
-3. Add tests to `test/test_sanity.py` to determine the function's behavior in lua (especially its edge cases).
+3. Add tests to `test/test_sanity.py` to determine the function's behavior in Lua (especially its edge cases).
-4. If the lua behavior needs to be changed to provide a better feel you can add a monkeypatch for the function call by either creating a class in `redipy.redis.rpatch` to directly change the returned expr for the execution graph or using a lua helper function via adding a class to `redipy.redis.helpers` (you need to use a patch to use the helper in the right location).
+4. If the Lua behavior needs to be changed to provide a better feel you can add a monkeypatch for the function call by either creating a class in `redipy.redis.rpatch` to directly change the returned expr for the execution graph or using a Lua helper function via adding a class to `redipy.redis.helpers` (you need to use a patch to use the helper in the right location).
 5. Next, add and implement the functionality in